-- Observations 1-6 are related to the desk audit benchmark analytics automated through KVAL. - Observations 7-13 are related to desk audit test procedures automated through KVAL.
-They are reported as observations because the results did not indicate an instance of non-compliance. - Observation 14 is related to the Sample Selection testwork. - Observation 15 is related to the Data Reconciliation test procedures. - Observation 16 is related to the Data Metrics comparisons between the encounter data and claims systems for the field audits.
+- Observations 1-6 are related to the desk audit benchmark analytics automated through KVAL. - Observations 7-11 are related to desk audit test procedures automated through KVAL.
+They are reported as observations because the results did not indicate an instance of non-compliance. - Observation 12 is related to the Data Reconciliation test procedures. - Observation 13 is related to the Data Metrics comparisons between the encounter data and claims systems for the field audits.